dataviscourse2025/EndangeredSpeciesAnalysis/README.md

 - `data/endangered_by_state_2019.csv`
   State-level endangered species counts for 2019.

-We generated this dataset with an LLM by incorporating outside knowledge of general species trends in each state in order to get a spacial distribution of the data.
+We generated this dataset with an LLM by incorporating outside knowledge of general species trends in each state in order to get a valid spacial distribution of the data.

----

 ## External Libraries that we Used